ibm-cloud-docs/vpc/vsi_is_dh_profile.md

 The Memory with instance storage profile provisions your host with the capability for hosting instances that include [instance storage](/docs/vpc?topic=vpc-instance-storage).
 If you provision a dedicated host with a Memory with instance storage profile, any virtual server instances that are provisioned on the dedicated host must also be provisioned with a Memory profile that includes instance storage.

-The Memory profile family of dedicate hosts on Intel&reg; x86-64 systems are deployed on either Intel&reg;'s quad processor Xeon&reg; Platinum 8260 Cascade Lake with 96 cores that are running at a base speed of 2.4 GHz and an all-core turbo frequency of 3.1 GHz or Intel&reg;'s quad processor Gold 6248 Cascase Lake with 80 cores that are running at a base speed of 2.5 GHz and an all-core turbo frequency of 3.1 GHz.
+The Memory profile family of dedicated hosts on Intel&reg; x86-64 systems are deployed on one of the following processors:
+- *mx2* and *mx2d* profiles can be deployed on an Intel&reg; Xeon&reg; Platinum 8260 Cascade Lake processor with 96 cores in a 4-socket configuration.
+- *mx2* and *mx2d* profiles can be deployed on an Intel&reg; Xeon&reg; Gold 6248 Cascade Lake processor with 80 cores in a 4-socket configuration.
+- *mx3d* profiles are deployed on a custom Intel&reg; Xeon&reg; Platinum 8474C Sapphire Rapids processor with 96 cores in a 2-socket configuration.

+New 3rd generation profiles are available in the Dallas region to create dedicated hosts on hardware that uses 4th Generation Intel&reg; Xeon&reg; Scalable processors, the Intel 8474C processor (previously code named Sapphire Rapids).
+{: preview}

 The following Memory profiles are available for dedicated hosts.